pandeyaman2170/SDE-Practice2/README.md

 2. **Create a Feature Branch:**
    - Create a new branch locally for your changes.
 Make sure to name it appropriately:
      ```bash
+     git pull origin main
+     git branch feature-branch
-     git checkout -b feature-branch
+     git checkout feature-branch
      ```
    - This helps in keeping your changes isolated and makes the collaboration process smoother.

 3. **Make Changes:**
-   - Implement your changes and improvements in the feature branch.
+   - Implement your changes and improvements in the feature branch only.

 4. **Commit Your Changes:**
    - Commit your changes to the feature branch: